mit-enclaves/argos-monitor/C/libraries/sdktyche/readme.md

 ## Examples

 The `example` folder contains code for a simple enclave, a simple sandbox, and an application selector that runs various benchmarks inside an enclave.

+They expect to be run with `taskset`, see `configs/Makefile_td0` for an example.
+Failing to do so might lead into failed attempts to switch to the target domain on a given core.

+In your own code, you should set thread affinity to make sure that transitions arguments specify the core you are currently running on.